Well, fellas. Sometimes things are just so stupid that they need to get studied, analyzed, and dissected that we may learn more about stupidity.

 Apparently, Gillette – a company that manufactures male grooming products – has made an outright overture to the radicalized feminists of our campuses, assuming we can still call such places campuses anymore (see here).
 A new commercial that decries our collective “toxic masculinity” (see, they’ve even adopted the dripping-with-hate ideological lingo of the professional victimhood culture) is supposed to shame all of us fellas into being better… well, better feminists.

 On the surface this is a seemingly odd approach from the political correctness movement.
 After all, we’re told not to judge Muslims by the actions of a few bad ones; we’re told not to judge blacks by the actions of a few bad ones.
-Yet a few bad men suffice to brand us all with the stigma of “toxic masculinity”, which is apparently some strange genetic defect we must all strive to stifle lest society revert to road warrior-style anarchy.
+And indeed, we shouldn’t.
+Yet a minority of bad men suffice to brand our very essence with the stigma of “toxicity”, which is apparently some strange genetic defect we must all strive to stifle lest society revert to a brutish arena of unabated raping and pillaging.

 What seems truly odd is that a company that sells men’s products would see shaming men as good advertising material.
 But it only seems odd.
-As every advertising executive knows, in most households women do the shopping and often control the consumption purse strings (see here).
+As every advertising executive knows, in most households women do the shopping and most often manage the consumption purse strings (see here).
 So there you have it.
-The ad execs must have thought it was a brilliant move to play to the religion of so many comfortably bourgeois white woman, and their strangely comforting crutch of omnipresent victimhood.
+The ad execs must have thought it was a brilliant move to play to the new age religion of so many comfortable, bourgeois white women, and their strangely comforting crutch of omnipresent victimhood.
 Those Mach-3s should be flying off the shelves, no doubt.

 Think about that.
 We’re being subjected to sanctimonious moral lectures from advertising executives.

 Problem is, it’s not going to plan.
-This idiotic commercial was not well received (see here), except by mainstream leftists of the media and the ruling intelligentsia… surprise surprise.
-Even a good many women (as opposed to feminists) are appalled by it (see here and here), although in the mindset of the modern feminist such women aren’t properly women at all.
+This idiotic commercial was not well received (see here), except by leftists of the mainstream media and the ruling intelligentsia… surprise surprise.
+Even a good many women (as opposed to feminists) were appalled by it (see here and here), although in the mindset of the modern feminist such women aren’t properly women at all, since feminists assume they speak for all women.

-Shhhh… this is not known on our radicalized campuses, where the universe actually revolves around the whims of spoiled-but-angry white kids, and wannabes.
+Shhhh… this is not known on our radicalized campuses, where the universe actually revolves around the whims of preivelaged-but-angry white kids, and their wannabes.

-Older people, for example, went to school before dodgeball and tag were considered violence.
-They went to movies before Hollywood informed the world that the toughest, deadliest, and most feared action-heroes are 90 lb hot chicks.
+Older people, it seems to the Booby, went to school long before dodgeball and tag were considered violence.
+They went to movies before Hollywood informed the world that the toughest, deadliest, and most feared action-heroes are 90-pound hot chicks.
 Golly, some men even had fathers who took them fishing, hunting, or taught them how to use their hands.
-Now, to be sure, millennials and their juniors typically have had far fewer such experiences, save for the odd night in a safe government-approved campground.
+Now, to be sure, millennials and their juniors typically have had far fewer such experiences, save for the odd night in a safe, government-approved campground.
 Thus, the most recent generations are probably fearful of masculinity, especially since that is what they have been taught since grade school.

 Boycott Gillette, fellas.
 But let’s take it a step farther; boycott it’s parent company, Procter & Gamble, as well, and all the various companies it owns.
 Here’s just a few: